Fees and Finances

 - Living Costs

-At Corpus we guarantee you a room throughout your 3- or 4-year course, so most of our undergraduates live in College accommodation.
-These may be single study bedrooms on the main College site ("Old House"), in College-owned houses or in accommodation hostels very nearby.
+At Corpus we guarantee you a room throughout your 3- or 4-year course.
+Our students are allocated study bedrooms on the main College site ("Old House"), in College-owned houses or in accommodation hostels very nearby.

-Cambridge has three terms and rent is charged per term for either a 30-week (short) or 39-week (extended) lease.
-The longer lease allows you to stay over the Christmas and Easter holidays.
+Cambridge has three terms and rent is charged per term for either a 30-week (termly) or 39-week (continuous) licence.
+The longer licence allows you to stay over the Christmas and Easter holidays.
 Rents vary according to the size of room and facilities offered, so each room is given a price band.

 You can view some examples of our undergraduate accommodation on the 360 degree virtual tour.